oscbyspro/DiffableTextViews/Documentation/NumericTextStyles.md

 Uses format styles introduced in iOS 15.0.

 - All localization magick is performed by Apple.
-- All (most) formatting magick is preformed by Apple.
+- All (most) formatting magick is performed by Apple.

 ### Instances